Breton language: Region

 Regional and departmental authorities use Breton to a very limited extent.
-Some bilingual signage has also been installed, such as street name signs in Breton towns.
+Some bilingual signage has also been installed such as street name signs in Breton towns.

 Under the Toubon Law, it is illegal for commercial signage to be in Breton alone.
-Signs must be bilingual or French only.
+Signs must be bilingual or only in French.
 Since commercial signage usually has limited physical space, most businesses have signs only in French.

-Ofis Publik ar Brezhoneg, the Breton language agency, was set up in 1999 by the Brittany region to promote and develop the daily use of Breton.
+Ofis Publik ar Brezhoneg, the Breton-language agency, was set up in 1999 by the Brittany region to promote and develop the daily use of Breton.
 It helped to create the Ya d'ar brezhoneg campaign, to encourage enterprises, organisations and communes to promote the use of Breton, for example by installing bilingual signage or translating their websites into Breton.